jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 2) Send yourself an email, if it’s normal to send the email and you can receive the email, it means that your mailbox works well and has no problem.

 3) Check if the setting of spam filtering is proper.
-Open “Setting” and click **Email Classification” to see if you have ever set the spam filtering and check if there is any improper setting.
+Open "Setting" and click **Email Classification" to see if you have ever set the spam filtering and check if there is any improper setting.

 4) Check if your friend’s email address has mistakenly added to the blacklist.
-Open “Setting” and click **Blacklist** to view if your friend’s email address is in there.
+Open "Setting" and click **Blacklist** to view if your friend’s email address is in there.
 If your friend’s email address is mistakenly added to the blacklist, you can receive his/her email after deleting it from the blacklist.

 You can contact your friend to see if there is any bounce message or contact our mailbox administrator.